digitalgroove/RoboND-Kinematics-Project/README.md

 $ ./safe_spawner.sh
 ```

-If you are running in demo mode, this is all you need.
-To run your own Inverse Kinematics code change the **demo** flag described above to _"false"_ and run your code (once the project has successfully loaded) by:
+You will also need to run the Inverse Kinematics scrip separetely by:
 ```sh
 $ cd ~/catkin_ws/src/RoboND-Kinematics-Project/kuka_arm/scripts
 $ rosrun kuka_arm IK_server.py
 ```
+Note: the **demo** flag has to be set to _"false"_ in `inverse_kinematics.launch` file under /RoboND-Kinematics-Project/kuka_arm/launch

+This should be the default value, so there should be no need to make any changes when running the project for the first time.

 Once Gazebo and rviz are up and running, make sure you see following in the gazebo world:

 	- Robot
 	- Shelf
 	- Blue cylindrical target in one of the shelves
 	- Dropbox right next to the robot

-If any of these items are missing, report as an issue.

 Once all these items are confirmed, open rviz window, hit Next button.

-To view the complete demo keep hitting Next after previous action is completed successfully.

-Since debugging is enabled, you should be able to see diagnostic output on various terminals that have popped up.

-The demo ends when the robot arm reaches at the top of the drop location.

-There is no loopback implemented yet, so you need to close all the terminal windows in order to restart.

-In case the demo fails, close all three terminal windows and rerun the script.

-### First part of implementation is to obtain individual transformation matrices from our calculated DH Parameters table:
+### First part of implementation
+**Goal is to obtain individual transformation matrices from our calculated DH Parameters table:**

+Steps:
 - Create symbols for joint variables
 - Define Modified DH Transformation matrix
 - Create individual transformation matrices